Environment variables

 In addition to variables defined in the configuration file or the predefined ones, Fluent Bit can access system environment variables set in the user space.
 These external variables can be referenced in the configuration using the same ${VARIABLE_NAME} pattern.

-Variables set in the env section cannot be overridden by system environment variables.
+Variables set in the env section can't be overridden by system environment variables.

 For example, to set the FLUSH_INTERVAL system environment variable to 2 and use it in your configuration: